UAL-RE/ReQUIAM/README.md

     association, it sets `ismemberof` [Grouper](https://www.incommon.org/software/grouper/) membership

 The Grouper memberships are as follow:
- 1. The allowed user quota for upload, determined by the user's classification, is set by Grouper `figshare:quota:<value>` group.
+ 1. The allowed user quota for upload (in bytes), determined by the user's classification, is set by Grouper `figshare:quota:<value>` group.
  2. The "research theme/portal", determined by the user's organizational affiliation, is set by Grouper `figshare:portal:<value>` group.